Scotland or Ireland

 Ireland and its beaches

 Maybe what we found was a home from home, in a way.
-Certainly, as folk steeped in Scotland tourism industry, we spent three days starting sentences with ‘Doesn’t this remind you of…’ Perhaps the two Celtic nations actually share more than I’m implying here.
+Certainly, as folk steeped in Scotland tourism industry, we spent our days in Ireland starting sentences with ‘Doesn’t this remind you of…’ Perhaps the two Celtic nations actually share more than I’m implying here.

 Like tourism in Scotland, the industry is important for Ireland too.